 Forget the messy hair look this fall.
 It’s all about sleek, sexy hair and you can’t go wrong with a slicked-back ponytail.
+It’s one of my favorite sexy yet cool ponytail ideas for fall.
 Designers like Charlotte Ronson and Issey Miyake showcased this edgy, glam look down the fall 2012 runways.

 The hair look at the Issey Miyake Fall/Winter 2012 show was inspired by the idea of the cross section of a beautiful mineral rock, with degrees of layered shine.